Skip to content

 Aquarius constellation map by IAU and Sky&Telescope magazine (Roger Sinnott & Rick Fienberg) (CC BY 3.0)

-Other notable stars in the constellation include the A-type main sequence star Skat (Delta Aquarii), the triple star system Zeta Aquarii, the binary stars Gamma Aquarii (Sadachbia), Epsilon Aquarii (Albali) and Xi Aquarii (Bunda), the red giant Lambda Aquarii, the yellow giant or subgiant Ancha (Theta Aquarii), the hot blue giant or subgiant Pi Aquarii, and the triple star system EZ Aquarii, located only 11.11 light-years away.
+Other notable stars in the constellation include the A-type main sequence star Skat (Delta Aquarii), the triple star system Zeta Aquarii, the binary stars Gamma Aquarii (Sadachbia), Epsilon Aquarii (Albali) and Xi Aquarii (Bunda), the red giant Lambda Aquarii, the symbiotic star system R Aquarii, the yellow giant or subgiant Ancha (Theta Aquarii), the hot blue giant or subgiant Pi Aquarii, and the triple star system EZ Aquarii, located only 11.11 light-years away.

 In addition to TRAPPIST-1, Aquarius hosts several other stars with known planetary systems: the orange dwarf HD 215152 with four confirmed planets, the red dwarf Gliese 849 with two planets, and the yellow dwarf WASP-47 with four planets.